Tronald/CoordinateSharp/CONTRIBUTING.md

 ### Organization

 The codebase is organized into various .cs files.
-If modifying the codebase, ensure you are familiar with how it is organized so that items go into the proper file.
+If modifying the codebase, ensure you are familiar with how it is organized so that items go into the proper area.
+If you are unsure about something, ask and we will be happy to give guidance.

 ### Readable Code